hcaumo/Ripple/README.md

    - Users interact with the platform through a Bubble.io frontend.

 2. **Bubble.io Frontend**
-   - Provides the user interface for purchasing investments and interacting with their wallets by our backend.
+   - Provides the user interface for register or purchasing investments and interacting with their wallets by our backend.

 3. **AWS Lambda Microservices**
-   - **AML Checker**: Checks user compliance and updates user status in the bubble database.
+   - **AML Checker**: Waits for a WebHook from a third-party service, as all users who register on the platform are in a screening process.
+If there is any change, this Lambda sends information to the frontend to block the user.
    - **Wallet Generator**: Generates new wallets and encrypts private keys using Encrypt PrivateKey Lambda and KMS.
    - **Deposit**: Handles bank deposit transactions and mints stablecoins in the user wallet.
    - **Transfer Financial Instrument**: Manages the transfer of financial instruments from the securitization company to user wallets.